Charities Act 2006

 The Charities Act 2006 (c.
 50) is an act of the Parliament of the United Kingdom intended to alter the regulatory framework in which charities operate, partly by amending the Charities Act 1993.
 The act was mostly superseded by the Charities Act 2011, which consolidates charity law in the UK.

+Background

+The root of the legal concept of charity was the preamble to the Charitable Uses Act 1601 which listed charitable purposes including the relief of the elderly, disabled and poor people, the maintenance of educational facilities and the repair of bridges.

 Provisions

 The act contains three main provisions: definition of the requirements to qualify as a charity, the establishment of a Charity Tribunal to hear appeals from decisions of the Charity Commission, and alterations to the requirements for registering charities.

 Charitable status

 The act imposes conditions on bodies wishing to attain or maintain charitable status.

-For the purposes of the law, a charitable organisation must demonstrate that it serves the public interest, and that its purpose lies entirely in the promotion of one or more of the following causes:
+For the purposes of the law, a charitable organisation must pass a two-stage public benefit test.
+It must demonstrate that it serves the public interest, and that its purpose lies entirely in the promotion of one or more of the following causes: